 1.3.2 A Splicing Code

-A gene is alternatively spliced when, as a result of transcription and processing, there are at least two unique transcripts produced.
+A gene is alternatively spliced when, as a result of transcription and processing, there are at least two unique transcripts produced (wouldn’t it be better to define alternative splicing in the above paragraph where you first talk about it?
+It is strange to read an entire paragraph about the importance of alternative splicing and its prevalence and only then having it defined).
 Beyond isoform counting by RNA-Seq, a major area of effort is decoding sequence regulatory elements (SREs) contained in pre-mRNA that define alternative splicing site selection [Wang et al., 2008].
 In contrast to core splicing signals, there exists limited knowledge of the SREs that serve to increase and decrease the strength of a particular splice site.
 Regulatory elements are always surrounded by a sea of other potential sites.
 Through a variety of mechanisms, SREs serve as cis-acting sequences and binding sites for trans-acting factors.
 Some of the best-studied SREs include Exon Splicing Enhancers and Silencers (ESEs and ESSs).
 Members of the Serine-Arginine (SR) protein family typically bind to ESEs located in an exon, promoting exon definition and thereby increasing the probability that the exon will be included in the final transcript [Graveley, 2000, Long and Caceres, 2009, Nilsen and Graveley, 2010].
 Meanwhile, ESS recognition squelches inclusion through binding trans-acting heterogeneous ribonucleoprotein particles (hnRNPs) [Martinez-Contreras et al., 2007].
 Therefore, trans-acting factor SRE binding can either promote or inhibit splicing machinery::pre-mRNA interactions.
-The current working hypothesis is that a finely tuned combination of these binding events determines the final exonic content of each isoform [House and Lynch, 2008].
+The current working hypothesis is that a finely tuned combination of these binding events determines the final exonic content of each transcript isoform [House and Lynch, 2008].

 Sequence motifs that compose the alternative splicing code have been teased out [Barash et al., 2010, Ladd and Cooper, 2002].
 Additionally, assignment of binding motifs to tissue-specific trans-acting factors has also progressed [Jin et al., 2003, Licatalosi et al., 2008, Ule et al., 2005].
 Many of these binding motifs were identified using combined computational and biochemical approaches.
 Computational approaches involve searching for a comparative enrichment of sequences near splice sites.
-Biochemical approaches include gel shift, SELEX, and cross-linking.
+Biochemical approaches include gel shift, SELEX (what does it stand for?), and cross-linking.
 Many of these approaches are performed in vitro and disregard the importance of cellular context on binding affinities.
 However, with increasing accessibility of HTS, many groups are extracting physiologically relevant, high-resolution data from traditional biochemical techniques [Ingolia et al., 2009, 2011].
 Deep-sequencing approaches are also being applied to questions involving mechanisms of alternative splicing.
-In addition to the RNA-Seq experiments, High-Throughput Sequencing [following] Cross-Linking Immunoprecipitation (HTS-CLIP) has confirmed SRE motif data predicted from computational and microarray experiments [Hafner et al., 2010, Licatalosi et al., 2008].
-Using HTS-CLIP, researchers can now enrich their samples for sequences that bind trans-acting factors of interest.
+In addition to the RNA-Seq experiments, High-Throughput Sequencing [following] Cross-Linking Immunoprecipitation (HITS-CLIP) has confirmed SRE motif data predicted from computational and microarray experiments [Hafner et al., 2010, Licatalosi et al., 2008].
+Using HITS-CLIP, researchers can now enrich their samples for sequences that bind trans-acting factors of interest.

 1.3.3 The Isoform Problem